jschirrmacher/useful-typescript-functions/README.md

 It returns an object containing only the differing properties, even in deeper nested structures.
 It can be configured to include the values from either object or even both.

-    import { diff } from "@jschirrmacher/object-utils"
+    import { diff } from "js-object-utils"

     console.log(diff({
         prop: 1,